 California Government Code Section 8685.9 (also known as Assembly Bill 2140 or AB 2140) limits California's share of disaster relief funds paid out to local governments to 75 percent of the funds not paid for by federal disaster relief efforts.
 However, if the jurisdiction has adopted a valid hazard mitigation plan consistent with DMA 2000 and has incorporated the hazard mitigation plan into the jurisdiction's General Plan, the State may cover more than 75 percent of the remaining disaster relief costs.
 All cities and counties in California must prepare a General Plan, including a Safety Element that addresses various hazard conditions and other public safety issues.
 The Safety Element may be a standalone chapter or incorporated into another section as the community wishes.
 California Government Code Section 65302.6 indicates that a community may adopt an LHMP into its Safety Element as long as the LHMP meets applicable state requirements.
-This allows communities to use the LHMP to satisfy state requirements for Safety Elements.
 As the General Plan is an overarching long-term plan for community growth and development, incorporating the MJHMP into it creates a stronger mechanism for implementing the MJHMP.